riyo222za/odin-recipes/README.md

 # odin-recipes

-Please dont jusdge me on this, it was my first ever try at a webpage.
+Please dont judge me on this, it was my first ever try at a webpage.

 This is my second attempt at the recipes project